-Bernard Dipo Toyambi (ZDP Project Officer) is from the Democratic Republic of Congo (DRC).
+Bernard Dipo Toyambi (Director) is from the Democratic Republic of Congo (DRC).
 He was born in 1975 in DRC and obtained his LLB degree in Law from the Free University of Kinshasa (Universite Libre de Kinshasa) in 2001.
-Bernard worked as human rights activist and lawyer in Kinshasa before the worsening political crisis forced him to move to South Africa in 2005.
-He was granted a Refugee Status in 2007.
-In 2009 he was admitted as an LLM Masters student in International Human Rights and Humanitarian Law at the University of the Western Cape.
+Bernard worked as a human rights activist and lawyer in Kinshasa before the worsening political crisis forced him to move to South Africa in 2005.
+He has attended several human rights training ( Africa university: public policy and leadership, international human rights clinic: clinic pedagogy on human rights, lawyer for human rights: identifying and assisting stateless person in south Africa; ICC in Africa; and public interest law gathering: public interest litigation and advocacy within a Democratic dispensation, human rights defender and regional solidarity etc In 2009 he was admitted as an LLM Masters student in International Human Rights and Humanitarian Law at the University of the Western Cape.
 He graduated with an LLM Degree in September 2011.
 Bernard joined PASSOP in June 2011 and works as a full-time paralegal officer.
 He believes there is an acute need for more integration and communication between refugee communities from different countries living in South Africa, because the struggle for the full realisation of our rights will only be achieved if we speak with one unified voice.

 Tendai Bhiza (Office Administrator) is a Zimbabwean refugee who fled the political instability in Zimbabwe in 2004.
 She then proceeded to find a way to support her family in South Africa.
 She is a single mother of a 12-year-old son.
 Before joining PASSOP she worked as a self-employed African curios salesperson at Greenmarket square.
 She joined PASSOP as an activist after being introduced to the organisation at several protest actions at Parliament and the Home Affairs Office.
 Finally, after years of attending dozens of workshops and meeting with PASSOP, she joined the staff and has now established herself as the “mother of PASSOP staff”.